atenreiro/ChatGPT_Interviews/README.md

 >From this experience, I learned the importance of clear communication and organization in teamwork.
 I realized that it's crucial to keep others informed f my progress and to make sure that I'm properly coordinating with the rest of the team to ensure that everything is moving forward smoothly.
 I also earned to be more proactive in seeking help or clarification when needed, rather than waiting for issues to arise.
 >
 >Overall, this failure taught me the value of effective communication and collaboration, and I made sure to apply these lessons to future projects.

+**answer this [cloud computing] interview question: "tell me a time you were wrong"**
+>One time I was wrong was when I was working on a project to migrate a client's on-premises infrastructure to the cloud.
+I had recommended a particular cloud provider and architecture based on my initial analysis of the client's needs and budget.
+However, after we began the migration process, we discovered that the chosen cloud provider did not have the necessary features and capabilities to support the client's workload.
+>
+>I realized that I had made an error in my initial assessment and had not taken into account all of the client's requirements.
+This caused delays and additional costs as we had to pivot to a different cloud provider and redesign the architecture.
+>
+>I learned from this experience the importance of thoroughly evaluating all requirements and doing due diligence before making recommendations.
+It was a valuable lesson that has helped me to be more thorough and considerate in my future work.

+**answer this cloud computing interview question: "tell me a time you had to make a decision with little or no information"**
+>One time I had to make a decision with little or no information was when I was working on a project to deploy a new application to the cloud.
+The application was being developed by a third-party vendor, and we were responsible for setting up the cloud infrastructure to host it.
+>
+>However, the vendor was delayed in providing us with the necessary information about the application's requirements and dependencies.
+We were under a tight deadline to get the application up and running, and we had to make a decision about how to proceed without having all of the necessary information.
+>
+>After considering our options, we decided to proceed with setting up a basic cloud infrastructure that would meet the minimum requirements of the application.
+We also put in place monitoring and alerting systems to help us quickly identify and resolve any issues that might arise once the application was deployed.
+>
+>This decision allowed us to meet the deadline and get the application up and running on schedule, even though we did not have all of the necessary information.
+However, it also required us to be proactive and proactive in addressing any issues that arose.
+In hindsight, it would have been better to have more information before making this decision, but given the circumstances, I believe it was the best course of action at the time.

 ------------
 ### Ask the Interviewer